UniversalDependencies/docs/_sv-overview/tokenization.md

 The tokenization in the Swedish UD treebanks mostly follows the principles of the Stockholm-Umeå Corpus, Version 2.0 (SUC, 2006), which is the _de facto_ standard for Swedish tokenization and part-of-speech tagging.
 This is a straightforward segmentation based on whitespace and punctuation, but the following special cases deserve to be mentioned:

-* Numerical expressions (including dates) are treated as single words and not segmented into their components as long as they do not contain spaces, for example, "1.1.1970", "11:00".
+* Numerical expressions (including dates) are treated as single words as long as they do not contain spaces, for example, "1.1.1970", "11:00".
-* Abbreviations are treated as single words even when they contain spaces or not, for example, "t ex" (a variant of "t.ex.", meaning "for example").
+* Abbreviations are treated as single words even when they contain spaces, for example, "t ex" (a variant of "t.ex.", meaning "for example").

 Swedish UD treebanks do not contain multiword tokens.